-Blog » Kotlin vs Java: The Best Native Android App Development of the 2?
+Blog » Kotlin vs Java – Which is Best for Native Android App Development

 Table of Contents

 Native android app development is one of the most popular programming fields in the world.
 While Java has been the go-to language for building Android apps, Kotlin is quickly gaining traction as a more concise, easier-to-use alternative.

 There’s no question that Kotlin is a hot language right now.
 Kotlin is the second most-beloved programming language among developers, according to a Stack Overflow survey, behind only Rust and followed by Python.
 And it continues to gain popularity among Android developers.

 But what exactly is Kotlin and why is it so popular?
 And how does it compare to Java, the traditional language of Android app development?
 In this blog post, we’ll take a look at the pros and cons of each language to help you make the best decision for your business’s Android app.